twocode/pages/_posts/2014-06-25-Apple-A7-CPU-Flush-To-Zero-Behavior.md

                             r64_frac);
     }

-Recompile and use gdb to set a breakpoint in the `else if` condigtion logic above, not only can we make sure that the value fell into this condition, but we could also watch the values:
+Recompile QEMU with `-g` option and use gdb to set a breakpoint in the `else if` condigtion logic above, not only can we make sure that the value fell into this condition, but we could also watch the values:

     ------------------------------------------
        lqq/home/xiangyuh/ubt/Houdini/trunk/dev-tools/qemu-aarch64-cosim/qemu-aarch64/target-arm